core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager is responsible for performing the following tasks:

 1. Creating and managing OSCORE groups.
-This includes the assignment of a Gid to every newly created group, ensuring uniqueness of Gids within the set of its OSCORE groups, and tracking the Birth Gids of current group members in each group.
+This includes the assignment of a Gid to every newly created group, ensuring uniqueness of Gids within the set of its OSCORE groups and, optionally, the secure recycling of Gids.

 2. Defining policies for authorizing the joining of its OSCORE groups.